image-blog-how-to-build-enterprise-web-applications

 Staying current also applies to the latest patches and security updates.
 This is for both commercial and open source components.

+Each of the above enterprise web applications run on PHP.
 In fact, PHP drives more than 75% of all dynamic websites globally.
 It’s the foundation for source application frameworks such as Drupal, Magento, and WordPress.

 And what do some enterprise applications examples have in common?
 They use Zend Server to build enterprise applications with PHP.